 1. In Australia we are precluded by law from reporting the number of warrants we received from law enforcement for interceptions or stored communications.
 As such, for Australia, we provide only the numbers of demands for subscriber information and transactional information.

 2. In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
-In the first half of 2018, we received 2,520 such demands regarding 2520 customer selectors.
+In the second half of 2018, we received 2288 such demands regarding 2288 customer selectors.
 All of these demands were for the interception of calls initiated in Germany and made to specified international numbers.

 3. In India we are precluded by law from discussing any information about the requests we might receive from the Government of India or identifying the specific number of websites that we were asked to block by the Government of India.